Contract manufacturing organization

-Their customers are not only expecting competitive pricing but also regulatory compliance, flexibility on the production capability and on time delivery.
-Overall it is required that CMO complies with good manufacturing practice from their client and regulatory bodies such as Food and Drug Administration.
+Their customers are not only expecting competitive pricing, but also regulatory compliance, flexibility on the production capability and on-time delivery.
+Overall it is required that CMO complies with good manufacturing practice from their client and regulatory bodies such as the Food and Drug Administration.

 Overview

 The pharmaceutical market uses outsourcing services from providers in the form of contract research organizations (CROs) who work on very early-stage drug development on very small scale providing medicinal chemistry services.
 These are now often called CDROs as they provide some small scale development work.
 CDMOs work on the scale-up and later stages of drug development often preparing materials ranging from hundreds of grams to multi-kilo amounts.
 As the drug moves through the various clinical stages, the volumes tend to grow as well.
 Commercial scale amounts could range to metric tons.
 Over the years, the concept of a comprehensive single-source provider from drug development (a one-stop shop) through commercial manufacture of drug substance and drug product has been tried to varying success.

 CDMOs are a response to the competitive international nature of the pharmaceutical market as well as the increasing demand for outsourced services.
 The best-positioned service providers focus on a specific technology or dosage form and promote end-to-end continuity and efficiency for their outsourcing clients.
 With lower-cost international manufacturers capturing an increasing percentage of the contract manufacturing market, specialization may be an effective hedge against loss of market share.